dywisor/roverlay/doc/rst/usage.rst

    SIMPLE_RULES_FILE
-      This option lists dependency rule files and/or directories with such files that should be used for dependency resolution (see `Dependency Rules`).
+      This option lists dependency rule files and/or directories with such files that should be used for dependency resolution.
       Although not required, this option is **recommended** since ebuild creation without dependency rules fails for most R packages.

       Example: SIMPLE_RULES_FILE = ~/roverlay/config/simple-deprules.d

    REPO_CONFIG
-      A list with one or more files that list repositories (see `Repositories / Getting Packages`_).
+      A list with one or more files that list repositories.
       This option is **required** and can be overridden on the command line via one or more ``repo-config <file>`` statements.